Dumalla: Modern Dumalla

 This is the turban many Sikhs who wear the Dumalla will adorn.
 There will usually be a base made with the hair wrapped into a bun through being twisted into a cloth to form the base or forming a bun and then covering with a cloth.
 It is generally tied in the way that the first layer goes over the right ear to the left top side of the base in a diagonal wrap and the same follows with the over the left ear to the right top side of the base and the third wrap going from the right ear to the top in a horizontal wrap across the top of the eyebrows.
 The rest of the turban is tied following the same pattern as the third wrap, being wrapped above each additional wrap until it reaches the top of turban and the extra cloth is tucked in between the existing wraps.

-Chand Tora
+This is a neater style of turban worn by members of the Akhand Kirtani Jatha, distinct to the Nihang Singh style of Dumalla.

+Shastar Bunga

 This is a warrior style turban which was worn by Sikhs in battle.
-The "Chand" is a metal symbol consisting of a crescent sword and a double edged sword, it is held in place at the front of the turban by the "Tora" which is woven chainmail cord tied in a pattern within the turban to protect the head from slashing weapons.
-This type of turban is generally worn by Nihang Singhs.
+It is a larger, more conical shaped Dumalla, which is adorned with Sarbloh (wrought iron) weapons (Shastar) and a metal quilt to protect the head from sword slashes.
+This type of turban is exclusively worn by Nihang Singhs.

-Gol

-"Gol" means round and so this is the round dumalla, frequently called the "gol dastaar".
-This can also be tied with a base but instead of diagonal wraps, this turban is tied going around the head with each wrap going above the last.
-This is generally the simplest type of dumalla to tie and was popularised mainly by the leaders of Damdami Taksaal, the walking university of Sikhism such as Jarnail Singh and Sant Kartar Singh, as well as many in the Nanaksari sect.